skodem94/Concession-Stand-Web-App/README.md

 -	You can also add the items using add to cart button.
 -	The number of items in the quantity box will be added to the cart when the add to cart button is clicked
 -	You can view
-    The total number of items added to the cart, calculated total cost for each item.
+    -The total number of items added to the cart, -calculated total cost for each item.
-    Each item quantity added to the cart.
+    -Each item quantity added to the cart.
-    Total cart value.
+    -Total cart value.
 -	You can delete each item from cart or clear total cart.
 -	Search for an item and matched items are displayed.
 -	You can add more items by clicking add more add items button.